MomciloDordevic/Milestone-Project-2/README.md

 * Had an issue with the flip counter span, it stoped working as soon as i added another span that shows the same information when the game has been completed.

+   * I renamed one of the spans so they do not have the same name then pulled the other "span1" into the scrip while making it equal to the first "span".

 * Had an issue with Audio files, both the audio file for a match and for a game victory played at the same time when the game is completed and resulted in a victory.

+   * I did not have the right idea on how the function should look like, later on i realised that it could be writen as an If else statement making the two sounds distiguishable.

 ## Credits